jasonamedina/AVS-Scenario-2/README.md

 1. Please create the following subnets in your Hub vNET.

-ExternalFWSubnet - Recommend a minimum of /27 or larger.
+ExternalFWSubnet: Recommend a minimum of /27 or larger.
 Name can be anything you’d like, just please make sure it indicates “External”.
 InsideFWSubnet - Recommend a minimum of /27 or larger.
 Name can be anything you’d like, just please make sure it indicates “Internal”.
 ManagementSubnet - Recommend a minimum of /27 or larger.
 Name can be anything you’d like, just please make sure it indicates “Management”.
 RouteServerSubnet – Must be a minimum of /27 or larger and the subnet name must be exactly RouteServerSubnet